dottjt/plastic/chapters/05-date.md

 "What do you mean?"

 "I mean you're a nice guy n' all, but I gotta stop fuckin' around.
-You're just not my type."
+This just isn't me and you're not my type."

 ### The Disbelief